-When it comes time to apply to your dream college, there’s a lot to prepare.
-But you’re on top of it.
-You’ve ordered your transcript to showcase your academic prowess, you’ve collected raving letters of references from prominent figures in your academic and professional life, and you’ve penned a brilliantly convincing personal statement.
-If you’re an international student, you may have even painstakingly studied to pass the TOEFL and fulfilled other country-specific requirements.
-Okay, so you’re basically done now, right?
+When the time comes to apply to your dream college, there’s a lot to prepare.
+You’ve ordered your transcript to showcase your academic prowess, collected reference letters, and penned a convincing personal statement.
+You’re done now, right?

 So, no pressure, but you can’t afford to mess this up.
 But where should you start?